almertz/Equine-Colic/README.md

 # Equine-Colic
-Playing with an equine colic data set - machine learning to predict patient outcomes
+Using a data set of diagnostic information of equine colic patients, obtained from [Kaggle](https://www.kaggle.com/datasets/uciml/horse-colic) to predict survival outcomes using a machine learning model.